The key to being an effective communicator is that you have to know how to listen. Active listening is crucial in our day to day to life.

 What is active listening?

 Definition of active listening: The act of active listening is a mental process that requires concentrating on sound, finding meaning within it, and interacting with it.

 Definition of active listener

-An active listener is a person who is either naturally mastered an effective communication or developed an extreme listening skills through making points and paying attention to every feature of the speaker, for example, body language, facial expressions, by mutual understanding etc.,
+An active listener is a person who is either naturally mastered an effective communication or developed extreme listening skills through making points and paying attention to every feature of the speaker, for example, body language, facial expressions, by mutual understanding, etc.,

 Why is active listening important?